Verification Guide — Reproducing the Benchmark Claims

 cd ai-tool-benchmark

-python3 -m pip install --user --break-system-packages numpy krippendorff
+python3 -m pip install --user --break-system-packages numpy

 1. “Where does a tool’s score come from?”